Improving how Connecticut supports families with young children experiencing homelessness

 The results

-- Using SQL, developed and delivered a prototype of an improved family by-name list to improve usefulness and usability
+- Built a working prototype of an improved family by-name list demonstrating how better data structures could improve prioritization and coordination across Coordinated Access Networks